Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Rogers believed that humans are constantly reacting to stimuli with their subjective reality (phenomenal field), which changes continuously.
-Over time, a person develops a self-concept based on all the feedback from this field of reality.
+Over time, a person develops a self-concept based on the feedback from this field of reality.

 In the development of self-concept, positive regard is key.
 Unconditional positive regard is an environment that is free of preconceived notions of value.
 Conditional positive regard is full of conditions of worth that must be achieved to be considered successful.

 Human beings develop an ideal self and a real self based on the conditional status of positive regard.
 How closely one's real self matches up with their ideal self is called congruity.

 A psychological perspective which rose to prominence in the mid-20th century in response to psychoanalytic theory and behaviorism; this approach emphasizes an individual's inherent drive towards self-actualization and creativity.